 The impact of breaking your money into small parts like that is simply incredible.
 Spreading your money across dozens of prime property loans, or hundreds of small personal or business loans, reduces the risk of suffering severe losses from bad debts to a minuscule fraction of the risk compared to lending to just one borrower.

 We're not kidding.
 The maths is mind boggling how the risk shrinks when spreading your money around.
-4thWay's most senior risk specialist has helped build many datasets from banks and P2P lending companies over 30 years that demonstrate this, 4thWay has collected a lot of data direct from the providers showing it remains true in P2P lending, and public records also show how stable money lending can be with lots of loans.
+4thWay's most senior risk specialist has helped build many datasets from banks and P2P lending companies over 30 years that demonstrate this, 4thWay has collected a lot of data showing it remains true in P2P lending, and public records also show how stable money lending can be with lots of loans.

 The more secure and solid the type of lending, the fewer loans you need, but you always need to diversify.